hillal20/react-advanced-typescript/src/python/READ_Interview_question.md

                         - import  file.py                 - __init__.py is the one who tells Python this folder is a package
 ### iterable
            - any object is called iterable if it has the ability of to return one of its elements at a time.
+           - it it traversable object, we could traverse all its element via for loops
            - this mean a loop could iterate over the object and access any element in the object

 ### indexing